Article Table Of Contents

 Across most of America, the African American and Hispanic communities comprise "most of the minority".
 We're not totally sure that's a term, but it's an accurate reflection of the state of race in America.

 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in Rhode Island is 35,027 – at 3.3% of the total population of Rhode Island.
+According to the most recent American Community Survey, the Asian population in rhode island is 35,128 - at 3.3% of the total population of rhode island.

-Woonsocket took the number one over all spot for the largest Asian in Rhode Island for 2019.
-7.25% of Woonsocket identify as Asian.
+Which city in rhode island had the largest Asian population?
+Cranston took the number one over all spot for the largest Asian in rhode island for 2020.
+6.18% of Cranston identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Rhode Island With The Largest Asian Population For 2019
+How We Determined The Cities In rhode island With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: